clp-research/golmi/README.md

 The following endpoints are served (see `app/views.py`):

 **/**
-* GET: index page, might be the main page for projects building on GOLMI, this repository just serves a placeholder page
+* GET: Index page, might be the main page for projects building on GOLMI, this repository just serves a placeholder page.

 **/demo**
-* GET: simple demo of a Pentomino interface featuring two objects and a gripper
+* GET: Simple demo of a Pentomino interface featuring two objects and a gripper.

-**/save_log**
+**/record**
+* GET: Pentomino board with a randomly generated start state.
+Control the gripper using the arrow keys, flip pieces using W or S and rotate using A and D.
+Press start to begin recording the actions on the board.
+The stop button will conclude the recording and post the recording to the `/logs` endpoint.

+**/replay**
+* GET: Watch a recording created at the `/record` endpoint.
+The interface offers controls to replay only a part of the log or adjust the speed.

+**/logs**
-* POST: send json-formatted data to log.
+* POST: Send json-formatted data to log.
 Data will be saved in the server-side directory `app/static/resources/data_collection`, creating a file with a timestamp as the file name.

+**/logs/<string: logfile>**
+* GET: Retrieve one of the logs posted here beforehand.

 ## Events
 ### client -> server